Hometown: Cincinnati, Ohio

 Who are you?

-I am the HSC’s Senior Manager of Development and Data.
+I am HSC’s Senior Administrative Manager.
 I help generate support through fundraising events and engaging with individual donors.
 I also focus on making sure staff have the tools and data available to do their job more effectively.
 An important part of my job is showing our supporters how much we appreciate them and sharing opportunities for people to get involved and learn more about our work.
 Our supporters play a key role in our organization by helping to fill funding gaps and allowing us to do our daily work.

 What makes your job great?